Jacqueline Bisset: 2000s

 Bisset returned to the Biblical genre with In the Beginning (2000), playing Sarah, wife of Abraham.
-She had the leading role in The Sleepy Time Gal (2001), which premiered on SundanceTV and was cited by the Village Voice in its annual survey of the year's best undistributed films.
+She had the leading role in Christopher Münch's The Sleepy Time Gal (2001), in which she gave an understated portrayal of a terminally ill woman trying to put her life in order.
+Co-starring Nick Stahl, Seymour Cassel and Amy Madigan, The Sleepy Time Gal premiered on SundanceTV and was cited by the Village Voice in its annual survey of the year's best undistributed films.
+Bisset described it as her best work.
 One of her later TV movies, in 2003, was America's Prince: The John F. Kennedy Jr. Story, in which she portrayed Jacqueline Bouvier Kennedy Onassis.
 She did guest shots on Hey Arnold!, Ally McBeal and Law & Order: Special Victims Unit, and had key roles in the independent features Swing (2003), Latter Days (2003) and Fascination (2004).

 In 2005, Bisset was seen in the Domino Harvey biographical film Domino with Keira Knightley, directed by Tony Scott, playing a fictionalised version of Paulene Stone (renamed "Sophie Wynn"), whom she actually knew from their time as models in London.
 She filmed a cameo appearance for Mr. & Mrs. Smith, but her performance was cut from the movie.
 In 2006, Bisset had a recurring role on the FX series Nip/Tuck as the ruthless extortionist James LeBeau.
 Her next role was in Save the Last Dance 2 (2006) as the protagonist's ballet instructor.
 On Lifetime she appeared in an adaption of the Nora Roberts novel Carolina Moon (2007).

 Bisset starred in the lead role of Boaz Yakin's Death in Love, which premiered at the 2008 Sundance Film Festival.
 Her performance as a volatile Holocaust survivor earned her the Best Actress award at the Boston Film Festival.
 Later that year, she starred in An Old Fashioned Thanksgiving for the Hallmark Channel, and was nominated for a Satellite Award as Best Actress.

 In 2009, Bisset reunited with Linda Yellen for The Last Film Festival, which was Dennis Hopper's final screen appearance.
 Hopper's untimely death in spring 2010 occurred before Yellen could begin postproduction, and she eventually launched a crowd-funding campaign to complete the film.
 It finally premiered in 2016.